-A college education does lead to higher income, job security and great opportunities in life but it may take until age 34 for the average bachelor’s degree recipient to fully recoup these costs.
+College education leads to higher income, job security, and great opportunities in life.
+But, it may take until age 34 for the average bachelor’s degree recipient to fully recoup these costs.
 Student debt can put a damper on one’s ability to obtain wealth.
-It pays to plan to save as much as possible ahead of time and lessen the burden ahead of time, supplementing with more attractive federal loans, scholarships, grants and work study programs before tapping higher cost private loans.
+It pays to plan to save as much as possible ahead of time and lessen the burden, supplementing with more attractive federal loans, scholarships, grants, and work-study programs before tapping higher-cost private loans.

 Here are my five recommendations:

 - Plan for your child’s college as early as feasibly possible.
 Get a jump with these six possible ways.

 2) Fill out the FAFSA (The Free Application for Federal Student Aid) application.
 Don’t think of it as an option.

 3)Reduce your Expected Family Contribution (EFC) in legal ways.